Designer and TV presenter Kevin McCloud once said that Japanese architecture and urban planning in Japan was just about the ugliest he'd ever seen.

 Is this due to the cost of land meaning that property developers cannot afford to buy swathes of land and plonk the same, uniform (if cost-efficient) boxes on it?
 Are they instead forced to simply come up with something that fits into a narrow site without having to concern themselves with the 'local vernacular'.

-Is Japanese architecture (and are Japanese architects) simply more unfettered, either in their design flair or by local planning ordinances, than in other countries?
-I don’t know.
+Is Japanese architecture (and therefore Japanese architects) simply more unfettered, either in their design flair or by local planning ordinances, than in other countries?
+I don't know.